What is a COVID-19 vaccine 'breakthrough' case?

 What is a COVID-19 vaccine ‘breakthrough’ case?New

-A small number of COVID-19 “breakthrough” cases are expected after vaccination, and health officials say they’re not a cause for alarm.
-A breakthrough case is when a vaccinated person gets infected with the coronavirus.
-Studies show the vaccines are very good at protecting us from the virus, but it’s still possible to get infected with mild or no symptoms, or even to get sick.
-If you do end up getting sick despite vaccination, experts say the shots should help reduce the severity of the illness.
-Nearly all U.S. hospitalizations and deaths from COVID-19 are now in people who weren’t vaccinated.
+A COVID-19 vaccine “breakthrough” case is when a vaccinated person gets infected with the coronavirus.
+Although the vaccines are very good at protecting people from severe illness, it’s still possible to get infected with mild or no symptoms, or even to get very sick.
+Experts say the shots are good at reducing the severity of any illness you might experience.
+But with the more contagious delta variant, health officials cite new data indicating vaccinated people who get infected could carry enough of the virus to spread it to others.
+Previously, officials believed vaccinated people were unlikely to spread the virus if infected.